Neha-alt/Swipe-To-Dismiss-Flutter/README.md

-# swipe_app
+# swipe-To-Dismiss-app

-A new Flutter application.
+A new Flutter application which demonstrates the swipe to dismiss feature in flutter.

 ## Getting Started